Working with Marathon Oil

-- Maintaining a current subscription to ISNetworld and achieving a PASS rating on HES
+- Maintaining a current subscription to ISNetworld and achieve a PASS rating on HES

 - Meeting and maintaining Marathon Oil’s insurance requirements throughout the duration of contract

-- Meeting Marathon Oil’s HES orientation and training requirements
+- Meeting Marathon Oil’s HES&S orientation and training requirements

 - Adopting Marathon Oil’s injury case management program (provided by XstremeMD) or implementing an equivalent program

-- Abiding by HES provisions in the Master Service Agreement (MSA) and the MSA HES&S Requirements – North America Resource Plays
+- Abiding by HES&S provisions in the Master Service Agreement (MSA) and the Marathon Oil contractor HES&S website

 - Following Marathon Oil’s health, environmental and safety procedures applicable to the work scope or as otherwise agreed